jarvisteach/appJar/docs/mkdocs/docs/pythonEvents.md

 If you want your events to be called more or less frequently, set the frequency here.

 ####Enter Key
+Every time the <Enter> key is pressed, you can have the GUI call a function.
+Useful if you want to be able to submit a form from anywhere.

 * `.enableEnter(func)`
 Link a function to the `<Enter>` key